Interaction Categories

 These are interactions that are used in specific industrial sectors or scientific disciplines.
 Typically they are applied by specialists or professionals.

-These interactions, and relevant sector interactions lists are included to reflect the sectoral focus of the Millennium Development Goals.
+These interactions, and relevant sector interactions lists are included to reflect and deepen the sectoral focus of the Sustainable Development Goals (#SDGs).

 The participatory interactions are divided in accordance with the geographic scale for which they are undertaken.
 For the international, country, urban and rural case, it is assumed that public sector agencies are among the key stakeholders.
 The NGO case is added for interactions (campaigns) that do not directly involve public sector agencies.

-For many participatory interactions there will be a process owner that is included in the Actor Atlas and one or more focal durable content actants that are included in the Actant Dictionary.
-These inclusions are at the corresponding social scale (international, national, urban, rural or ngo).
+For many participatory interactions there will be a process owner that is included in the Actor Atlas and one or more focal durable content actants that are included in the list of content actants.
+Content actants typically matter at specific social scales (international, national, urban, rural or co-operative).

 Spatial and Temporal Scales, Material and Content Scope